 - Slow loading of an image into the view.

 - UI becomes unresponsive.
 Not smooth scrolling.

 When I had these issues, I had many sleepless nights.
 But one day I came to know that there is a word library in Android, earlier even I was not knowing that we can also use a library in our Android project.
 I read about what is a library.
-Then, I found Glide library for loading image on Android.
+Then, I found the Glide library for loading images on Android.

 Let’s see one by one how it solves these problems.

 This biggest nightmare is attached to the life of all the Android developers.
 To make us happy, Glide does downsampling.
 Downsampling means scaling the bitmap(image) to a smaller size which is actually required by the view.
 Let’s say we have an image of size 2000*2000, but the view size is 400*400.
 So why load an image of 2000*2000, Glide down-samples the bitmap to 400*400 and then shows it in the view.

 Glide knows the dimension of the imageView as it takes the imageView as a parameter.